Rezuan-Ahmed-git/my-awesome-devops-project/README.md

-#My Awesome DevOps Project
+# My Awesome DevOps Project

-TThis is a sample project to demonstrate Git repository setup.
+This is a sample project to demonstrate Git repository setup.